 Playstreet in Lake Highland photos by Lee Batson Armstrong

-If you’re closer to the west side of DFW or find yourself needing a post-car nap destination, Peek N’ Play right near Grapevine Mills is a fun two-story place space that your littles will highly enjoy.
+If you’re closer to the west side of DFW or find yourself needing a post-car nap destination, PeeknPlay is right near Grapevine Mills and has a fun two-story place space that your littles will highly enjoy.

 Dallas Moms contributor Megan has a full breakdown with all of the various areas in Peek n’ Play.

 Overall, it is such a great indoor play option because it allows kids to explore lots of different kinds of play.
 It engages a variety of ages from crawlers to young elementary kids.
 It is a very intentional space designed for kids to be kids.
-Pack a lunch and stay awhile, you (and your kids) will love it!
+Pack a lunch and stay awhile; you (and your kids) will love it!

 There are several churches around DFW that have excellent play areas for public use.
 Their hours may be your main limitation.

-Abby calls it “the MECCA of free indoor playgrounds”.
+Abby calls it “the MECCA of free indoor playgrounds.”

+So far, we’ve only been to the Ark during birthday parties.
+But it’s been on my list to revisit.
 Open playtime at The Ark is free, but registration is required.
-Click the link below to view our wavier form and register.
+Click the link to view wavier form and register.